katur/eegi/README.md

   human and machine scores of results.

-There are two other, organizational Django apps:
+One one other Django app to hold more universal, front-end stuff:

 - [website](website) holds aspects of the website that are common to all apps (e.g., the templates and stylesheets for the home page, footer, etc)
-- [dbmigration](dbmigration) holds the functionality for syncing the database from the legacy database

-Finally, an explanation of some other top-level directories, which are not Django apps:
+Finally, an explanation of some other top-level directories:

 - [utils](utils) holds some very general helper functions
 - [antiquated](antiquated) holds some old code that predates this Django project
+- [dbmigration](dbmigration) holds the functionality for syncing the database from the legacy database.
+This was a Django app, but is now de-activated.

 ## Database